loveorchids/probaV/README.md

 For example, on a task of super-resolution on human faces, given a blurred human face image, to perform super-resolution, the model are potentially required to remember the variety of all the races of man kinds (Caucasian, Mongoloid, Negroid, etc.).<br>
-Based on above reason, we increase the parameter to 1.5 times, the result is not overfitted, but the numerical result is worse.
+Based on above reason, we increase the parameter to 1.5 times, although the result is not overfitted, the numerical result is not good.
 The possible reason to this is increase the parameter makes the network hard to be optimized.<br>

 #### Why use Trellis Module
 Due to the result of both RDN and CARN looks a little bit blurred, increase the shapeness